GAA-UAM/GB-DNNR/README.md

 # Documentation

-For more information, please refer to the Wiki.
+For more information, examples, etc, please refer to the [Wiki](https://github.com/GAA-UAM/GB-DNNR/wiki).

 # Development

 Our latest algorithm is available on the `main` branch of the repository.

-Related released versions are stored on Releases.

 ## Date-released

-11.Mar.2023
+21.Dec.2023

 ## Date-updated

-06.Dec.2023
+21.Dec.2023

 ## Version